 TIP #3 - TREAT PARENTS AS PARTNERS

-You are with your students for a large portion of the day before they return to their parents.
+You are with your students for a large portion of the day.
 (You’re kind of co-parenting, aren’t you?)
-This means just like with co-parenting, you need to treat each other with R-E-S-P-E-C-T. (Sing it!)
+This means you need to treat each other with R-E-S-P-E-C-T. (Sing it!)

 Ask the parents if they have any concerns or hopes for their child.
 Parents often see a different side of the student when he/she arrives home from school.
 They have known their child way longer than you and probably have some things to share that you aren't aware of.

 All teachers need advice sometimes and it’s ok to ask the parent for help.
 Like I said, they know their child best.
 Any advice they can share will be helpful for you in the long run, and could lead to other important talking points.

 Always thank the parents for being supportive - even if you don't see eye to eye.
 Parents are trying to support their child the best they can.
 You may not agree with their decisions or the comments they make.
 They may not agree with the decisions you've made or the information you give.
 But you need to remember, they are advocating for their student.
 Thank them for that!